Copyright Act of 1909

-The Copyright Act of 1909 was a landmark statute in United States statutory copyright law.
+The Copyright Act of 1909 was a landmark statute in United States copyright law.
 It went into effect on July 1, 1909.
 The 1909 Act was repealed and superseded by the Copyright Act of 1976, which went into effect on January 1, 1978; but some of 1909 Act's provisions continue to apply to copyrighted works created before 1978.
-It allowed for works to be copyrighted for a period of 28 years from the date of publication and extended the renewal term from 14 years (effective as of the Copyright Act of 1831) to 28 years, for a maximum of 56 years (in place of the former 42 years).
+Significantly, the Act would also demonstrate the first example of a compulsory license in US copyright law.
+This mechanical license procedure was created in response to case law on piano rolls, but it would also apply to phonograph records, and would become generalized to cover versions.